HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Usage.md

 		--independent \

-	This is particularly helpful when the replicates do not have good correlation with each other or there is high background and spurious peak calls not shared between replicates.
-The replicate peaks are then merged into a single sample peak file.
+	This is particularly helpful when the replicates do not have good correlation with each other or if there is high background and spurious peak calls not shared between replicates. _If you have biological replicates, it is best practice to always include this option._

+	The replicate peaks are then merged into a single _sample_ peak file.
 By default, the minimum number of replicates with overlapping peaks to accept as a final merged sample peak is `n - 1`, where `n` is the number of replicates.
 For example, if a peak is identified at gene `XYZ1` in two out of